Hazard Mitigation Section

 Hazard Mitigation

-Hazard Mitigation Grants Unit
+Hazard Mitigation Grants

-The Hazard Mitigation Grants Unit manages FEMA mitigation grants for TDEM to help Texas communities reduce their risk, specifically the Hazard Mitigation Grant Program (HMGP) and the Building Resilient Infrastructure and Communities (BRIC) grant program.
+The Hazard Mitigation Section manages FEMA mitigation grants for TDEM to help Texas communities reduce their risk, specifically through the Hazard Mitigation Grant Program (HMGP) and the Building Resilient Infrastructure and Communities (BRIC) grant program.
 These two programs have provided hundreds of millions of dollars in investments in Texas communities over the past decade.
 When funding opportunities are available, local jurisdictions with a FEMA-approved local hazard mitigation plan can apply for funding by working with their TDEM Regional Section Chief.

-TDEM also works closely with the General Land Office and the Texas Water Development Board to ensure that mitigation investments across the state complement each other as effectively as possible.
+TDEM also works closely with the Texas General Land Office (GLO) and the Texas Water Development Board (TWDB) to ensure that mitigation investments across the state complement each other as effectively as possible.
 The Texas Flood Information Clearinghouse is one example of that.
 Another example is encouraging local communities to apply for local hazard mitigation plan funding through the GLO.

 The Texas State Administrative Plan provides more information on how TDEM administers the Hazard Mitigation Grant Program.
 Separately, TDEM provides training to support our local partners in effectively managing these grants.
 TDEM offers procurement training available every month and encourages all sub-applicants to take it to ensure all HMGP projects in Texas are managed in accordance with federal procurement rules and regulations.
 This helps reduce the risk that FEMA will disallow certain expenses that the subapplicant would then not be reimbursed for.